isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2021-03-29-LSB-notice-lsb-practical-exam-2021.md

 **Mode of payment **(Payment by cheque will not be accepted)**

 3\.
-E-payment (Bank Transfer via Internet Banking or ATM) -Transfer the amount to LSB corporate account number **UOB 201-319-249-0** -Attach the proof of the bank transfer transaction record/receipt in the online application form.
+E-payment (Bank Transfer via Internet Banking or ATM)
+- Transfer the amount to LSB corporate account number **UOB 201-319-249-0**
+- Attach the proof of the bank transfer transaction record/receipt in the online application form.

 4\.
 PayNow
--You can make PayNow payments to LSB through UEN number **T08GB0026H** -Include your name for reference when making payment and attach the proof of payment in the online application form.
+- You can make PayNow payments to LSB through UEN number **T08GB0026H**
+- Include your name for reference when making payment and attach the proof of payment in the online application form.

 **Deadline for submission**